department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/survivor-and-dependent-benefits/compensation.md

 ### As a surviving spouse, can I get compensation from VA?

-If you’re a surviving spouse, you can get compensation if one of the below descriptions is true for you.
+If you’re a surviving spouse, you can get compensation if at least one of the below descriptions is true for you.

 **One of these must be true.
 You:**
 - Married the Veteran before January 1, 1957, or within 15 years of their leaving the military, **or**